landau-lab/smartpta/utils/README.md

 done < "all_fq.txt" > all_fq_w_size.txt
 ```

 We can then sort by size and take the ones that are greater than some cut off.
+Then format the output to be used in the pipeline.

 ```bash
 cat all_fq_w_size.txt | sort -n | awk '$1 > 1337' | cut -d' ' -f2 | sort | xargs -n 2 > all_fq_w_reads.txt